-It is submitted by the appellant that on 26-5-2015 an inspection was conducted in his premises by a Sub Engineer and a Lineman of KSEB Limited, prepared a site mahazar and directed him to sign on it.
-On a plain reading of the mahazar it is revealed that the mahazar was prepared in the presence of Smt.
-Ambily, Assistant Engineer, Sri Abhilash, Lineman and Sri Krishnakumar, Sub Engineer.
-But Smt.
-Ambily, the Assistant Engineer, who was not present during the site inspection, the appellant denied to sign the mahazar.
-On threatening disconnection of service by the staff, he was forced to sign the mahazar.
+It is submitted by the appellant that on 21-05-2015 an inspection was conducted in the premises of the appellant by a Sub Engineer and a Lineman of KSEB Limited, prepared a site mahazar and directed him to sign on it.
+On a plain reading of the mahazar it is revealed that the site mahazar was prepared in the presence of Smt.
+Ambili, Assistant Engineer, Sri Abhilash, Lineman and Sri Krishnakumar, Sub Engineer.
+Smt.
+Ambili, the

+Assistant Engineer who was not present during the site inspection, the appellant denied to sign the mahazar.
+On threatening disconnection of the service by the staff, he was forced to sign the mahazar.

-The appellant further contented that though the site mahazar was prepared it was not served on him at site but served on him only on the next day along with the provisional bill.
-The appellant was issued a number of electricity bills under VII B tariff during this period, but not informed or issued any notice regarding the change of tariff.
+The appellant further contented that though the site mahazar was prepared it was not served on him at site but served on him only after few days.
+The appellant was issued a number of electricity bills under LT VII B tariff during this period, but not informed or issued any notice regarding the change of tariff.
 Further, the appellant was not given an opportunity for hearing by the Assessing Officer.
-The appellant has argued that the change of tariff without issuing a notice is against the Rules and Regulations.
-The appellant has requested to cancel the penal bill issued to him and to refund the amount already paid by him in instalments.
+The appellant has argued that the change of tariff to VII A without issuing a notice is against the existing Rules and Regulations.